Energy and nutrient needs, body composition and metabolic adaptations across the physical activity spectrum

 - Loucks AB, Kiens B, Wright HH.
 Energy availability in athletes.
 Journal of Sports Sciences, 2011 Vol 29, Supl1.

 Ageing is associated with a myriad of physiological changes that can impact an individual’s health and wellbeing.
 Various sociopsychological factors as well as a lifetime of environmental exposures may put older individuals at an increased risk of chronic disease, malnutrition and/or a reduced functional ability negatively impacting their quality of life.
+Adequate nutrition can improve health outcomes, support healthy ageing and reduce the burden on the health care system.

 - Villani A, McClure R, Barrett M, Scott D. Diagnostic differences and agreement between the original and revised European Working Group (EWGSOP) consensus definition for sarcopenia in community-dwelling older adults with type 2 diabetes mellitus.
 Archives of Gerontology and Geriatrics, 2020, 89; doi: 10.1016/j.archger.2020.104081.